 What Is the Purpose of a Bidet?

 A bidet is a cleansing unit for the lower body.
-Travelers who stay in certain European and upscale hotels outside the Continent may find a bidet located adjacent to the toilet in the bathroom.
+Travelers who stay in certain European and upscale hotels outside the U.S. may find a bidet located adjacent to the toilet in the bathroom.
 It often is backed by a rack that holds a small, flat towel and an easy-to-reach soap holder.
+In some countries, such as Japan, newer toilets often have bidet features built-in to the toilet.

 What Does a Bidet Look Like?

 A bidet looks like and may resemble the adjacent toilet in style and color, but it does not have a lid and is usually somewhat smaller.
 Bidets come in a variety of colors and styles that, in most cases, match the toilet.
-A popular bidet made by Kohler, model K-4886-O is in the traditional Memoirs® style collection.
+A popular bidet made by Kohler is in the traditional Memoirs style collection.
 It stands 15 inches tall and comes in a range of seven colors, from white to black.

 How Does a Woman or Man Use a Bidet?